About the Acupuncturist

 I was reading textbooks on Ayurveda, on Chinese Medicine, and realized that I had reached a roadblock in my learning.
 There’s only so much a person can learn from books; beyond a certain point, it’s essential to learn in person with experts.

 So, I enrolled at Daoist Traditions College in Asheville, NC.
-Due to my research into Chinese Medicine, I knew that pulse diagnosis was something very important, and this school taught a rare form of it that I wanted to learn.
+Due to my prior research into Chinese Medicine, I knew that pulse diagnosis was something very important, and this school taught a rare form of it that I wanted to learn.
 The program was incredibly rigorous in many different ways, and lasted four years.

 After I graduated from Daoist Traditions College, I decided to move back up North so that I could live somewhat closer to family.
 Taking the national boards while staying at Nestledown Bed & Breakfast in Marquette (which my parents own), I decided that Grand Rapids would be an ideal place to open my own clinic.